Aston Martin V8 Vantage (1977): Design

-The first series equipped with four 48IDF2/100 Weber carburetors produced 380 bhp (estimated) at 5800 rpm and 406 lbft at 4500 rpm of torque, and series specific details such as a blanked bonnet vent and a separate rear spoiler.
+The first series equipped with four 48IDF2/100 Weber carburetors produced an estimated 380 bhp at 5800 rpm and 406 lbft at 4500 rpm of torque, and series specific details such as a blanked bonnet vent and a separate rear spoiler.
 38 of these were built (plus 13 "Cosmetics" for the US).
 The Oscar India (for 1 October, the date of introduction) version, introduced in late 1978, featured an integrated tea-tray spoiler and smoother bonnet bulge.
 Inside, a black leather-covered dash replaced the previous walnut.
 The wooden dashboard did find its way back into the Vantage during the eighties, giving a more luxurious appearance.
 The Oscar India version also received a slight increase in power, to 390 bhp.
 This line was produced, with some running changes, until 1989.
-From 1986 the engine had 403 bhp.

 One of the most noticeable features was the closed-off hood bulge rather than the open scoop found on the normal V8.
 The grille area was also closed off, with twin driving lights inserted and a spoiler added to the bootlid.